Wdavery/broke-backup.sh/README.md

 #### Example Backup Folder

-This is my personal backup folder, that has been running since October 2020.
+This is my personal backup folder, that has been running since October 2020, as of July 2021.
 It backs up 6 locations—14 TiB of 40k files—into a 4.2 MiB Backup directory.
 A single archived backup is ~60 KiB.

-It keeps 14 days worth of "live" backups, and archives a single backup monthly, indefinitely.
+It keeps 14 days of live (uncompressed) backups, and archives monthly backups indefinitely.

 ![broke-backup-output.png](broke-backup-output.png)